VGP/vgp-tools/Format-description.md

 so that every file begins with a header section that gives the number of objects, maximum size of an object, and total size of all objects, along with the provenance information of Principle 8.

 The "1-code" design supports Principle 5.
 The sequence of items on the remainder of the line is determined by the code.
-Tokens are separated by a single whitespace character (space or tab).
+Tokens are separated by a single space character.
 Variable length lists, including strings, are preceded by their length in keeping with Principle 2.
 Thus, the 1-code and subsequent tokens determine when the encoding of information on a line is at an end.
 Any additional information to the end of the line, for example the comments in